Mathias Machado T'09, Director of Career Services and Resources

 Quality, not quantity is key.
 If you list everything you have done at every job, you’ll be breaking the formatting guidelines above and will demonstrate some misalignment with our Aware criterion.
 Granted, every resume is unique, but most impactful ones follow a similar formula that you can leverage:

 Quantifying results can be useful, but is not essential.
-You could add a level of detail to the above bullet such as “Introduced automated processes that decreased the customer application processing time from one month to two days.”
-This helps the reader understand the scale of your achievement, but every bullet does not need to include a numerical result.
+To help the reader understand the scale of your achievement, you could add a level of detail to the above bullet such as “Introduced automated processes that decreased the customer application processing time from one month to two days.”
+However, every bullet does not need to include a numerical result, so don't try to force it if something is not quantifiable.
 Please also know that your resume is equally valuable if you don’t come from what you might think of as a “traditional” business background and the work you do is not easily quantified.
 We’re excited to get to know you and your many accomplishments, regardless of your industry, and our experienced readers will calibrate your achievements and behaviors relative to the nature of your work.

 Why is this important?
 Results rarely carry over from one context to the next.
 It is highly unlikely that you will need to tackle exactly the same problem at Tuck as you did previously in your career.
 As mentioned in a previous blog, your behaviors are transferable skills that could be indicators of impact at Tuck and in your professional life, and they help us calibrate across diverse backgrounds and experiences.
 By providing examples of your behavior, you show us not only how those impressive results were earned, but also indicate that your strong performance can be replicated here at Tuck and beyond.